sznajder/1day-notebooks/README.md

 Notebooks for a 1-day crash course.
 It aims for teaching deep learning in a single day.
 This repo contains the notebooks with only simplified code blocks.
 The texts are also summarized into slides that will be uploaded later.

+Check [the wiki page](https://github.com/mli/1day-notebooks/wiki) for instructions to setup the running environments.

 ## Part 1: Deep Learning Basic

 | title                               |  ipynb    |  slides    |